Is There a Dimmer Outlook Ahead for Ares Capital Corporation (ARCC)?

 Hovde Group gave a rating of “Market Perform” to ARCC, setting the target price at $22.50 in the report published on March 07th of the current year.

-During the last 5 trading sessions, ARCC fell by -2.51%, which changed the moving average for the period of 200-days by -13.19% in comparison to the 20-day moving average, which settled at $18.77.
-In addition, Ares Capital Corporation saw -17.15% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ARCC rose by +1.82%, which changed the moving average for the period of 200-days by -12.36% in comparison to the 20-day moving average, which settled at $18.49.
+In addition, Ares Capital Corporation saw -15.40% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading